edegaudenzi/talend_combinations_generator/README.md

 **How to:**
-This tool, is Java based, platform indipendent and into `BUILD` folder you can find a .SH and a .BAT: suitable for launching it with linux/osx, Windows.
-You only have to download the `BUILD` folder and compile the properties file as follow:
+This tool, is Java based, platform indipendent and into `BUILD/generate_combinations/` folder you can find a .SH and a .BAT: suitable for launching it with linux/osx, Windows.
+You only have to download the `BUILD` folder and edit the properties file as follow:

-_properties file_ `BUILD/generate_combinations/local_project/generate_combinations_0_1/contexts/Default.properties`
+_Properties file:_ `BUILD/generate_combinations/local_project/generate_combinations_0_1/contexts/Default.properties`

-_Containing the properties:_
+_Properties:_

 `charset=abc`: these are the chars used to build combinations.